 Using our advanced digital technology and modern materials, we can completely rebuild your smile from the ground up.
 First, we will want to perform a complete bacterial screening to assess the environment in your mouth.
 If necessary, we will perform oral disinfection to get any gum disease or tooth decay under control to ensure the work we do will last for as long as possible – and to help minimize your risk for other systemic diseases like heart attack, diabetes, and stroke.

-Dr. Shih has helped many patients to be able to enjoy eating, speaking, and living life confidently with a smile again, when they had lost all hope.
+Dr. Goff has helped many patients to be able to enjoy eating, speaking, and living life confidently with a smile again, when they had lost all hope.
 If poor oral health is bringing down your quality of life, we would love to help you feel like yourself again.